 Substance Abuse Counseling Graduate Programs near Milwaukee

-Addiction counseling and substance abuse counseling graduate programs may be available at variety of degree levels, each with their own potential benefits and goals.
-While all may cover core topics in counseling and addiction, the requirements and coursework may vary.
+Addiction counseling, drug abuse, and substance abuse counseling degrees may be available at variety of levels.
+Each one may carry unique potential benefits and goals.
+While most programs would cover core topics in counseling and addiction, the specific requirements and coursework may vary.
+Some may even concentrate on specific types of addiction, or certain substance abuse counseling techniques.
 Consider your goals, experience and areas of interest to determine which Substance Abuse Counselor programs may be perfect for you.

-Earning a Masters in Addiction Counseling degree may be a great way to develop a comprehensive understanding of addiction and the various ways to combat it.
-It may also be a perfect option for anyone hoping to practice substance abuse counseling in a private practice.
-That's because a masters degree typically is the minimum requirement for pursuing a state license.i (Check with your state regulating board to learn more).
-These programs typically require two years of full time study to complete and a bachelors degree for entry.
+Earning Masters Degree in Addiction Counseling could help you to develop a comprehensive understanding of psychological and chemical dependency, as well as different ways to combat it.
+Programs like this may be an attractive option for those hoping to practice substance abuse counseling in a private practice.
+That's because a masters degree typically is the minimum requirement for pursuing a state license.i (Check with your state regulating board to learn more about what that entails.)
+Students may be able to complete a substance abuse masters program in around two years of full time study.
+However, program length may vary by school.

-You may find Masters in Substance Abuse Counseling Programs under a variety of different names.
+Masters in Substance Abuse Counseling Programs may also be offered under different names.
 These include Masters in Addiction Counseling, M.S. in Substance Abuse, or Master of Arts in Human Services – Addictions and Recovery.
-However each may cover similar coursework.
+However, whatever they’re called, each may cover similar coursework.
 Some courses you might take in a Masters in Substance Abuse Counseling program are listed below.

 In addition to coursework, to earn a Masters Degree in Substance Abuse Counseling, you may be required to complete one or more counseling internships, or another form of supervised experience.
 Check with your preferred programs for details.
 (And keep in mind that to earn a state license, you’ll need to complete between 2,000 and 4,000 hours of supervised practice!)i

-For those in a background other than substance abuse who hope to pursue new professional challenges, earning a Graduate Certificate in Substance Abuse Counseling may be the perfect path.
 Unlike a Masters in Addiction Counseling degree, this credential is not a graduate degree.
 However, with a shorter completion time, a graduate certificate may be a great way to explore new knowledge areas or pursue continuing education.
 You could sample substance abuse counseling coursework or, if you are already engaged in the field, gain new skills and knowledge.
-Graduate certificates may even count towards your continuing education requirement for licensure.
+Some addiction certificate programs may even count towards continuing education requirements to maintain licensure.
 Check with you state for details.

 Potential courses you could take include the following.

 Programs vary.
-To see what graduate certificates in substance abuse counseling may be available to you and learn more, check out our directory and contact schools directly.
+To see what addiction certificate programs may be available to you and learn more, check out our directory and contact schools directly.

 Substance abuse counselors typically must meet minimum educational requirements and hold a state license or certification.
 However the specific requirements might vary depending on the state where you live, the type of practice you hope to potentially work in, and the type of services you plan to offer.